SirishaJP/Character-Car/README.md

 On keeping these key points in mind, our project Hooptie-robo focuses on:

 1. Research and presentation on pros and cons of hooptie cars turning autonomous.
+2. Online Survey - the need for online services in AV.
-2. Market analysis of Hooptie cars in Germany (Buying patterns in customers, financial loss analysis, hooptie cars analysis in Germany)
+3. Market analysis of Hooptie cars in Germany (Buying patterns in customers, financial loss analysis, hooptie cars analysis in Germany)
-3. Object detection and classification for driving senario.
+4. Object detection and classification for driving senario.
-4. Research and brain strom on new features to introduce in hooptie-robo
+5. Research and brain strom on new features to introduce in hooptie-robo
-5. Simuntaneous Localization and Mapping (SLAM) technique.
+6. Simuntaneous Localization and Mapping (SLAM) technique.
-6. Path planning.
+7. Path planning.
-7. Pygame to visualize output.
+8. Pygame to visualize output.

 ## Author